-Take unwanted, expired or unused medications to Bluffton Police Department, the Wells County Sheriff’s Department or the Ossian Police Department anytime throughout the year.
+Take unwanted, expired or unused medications to Bluffton Police Department or the Wells County Sheriff’s Department anytime throughout the year.
 Medications can be taken in their original bottles or in plastic sealed bags.
 Ensure any liquid medications are enclosed in a leak-proof container.

 Medical Syringes, Lancets and Needles (Sharps)

 Storing and disposing of sharps properly limits risk to workers collecting and sorting garbage or recycling.
 Please dispose of the used (Sharps) in a heavy duty plastic bottle such as a laundry detergent bottle.
 On the outside of the bottle, where it can be easily seen, write “WARNING: (Sharps) – DO NOT RECYCLE”.
-When you are ready to dispose of the (Sharps) bottle take it to the Bluffton Police Department, the Wells County Sheriff’s Department or the Ossian Police Department anytime throughout the year.
+When you are ready to dispose of the (Sharps) bottle take it to the Bluffton Police Department or the Wells County Sheriff’s Department anytime throughout the year.

 New E-Waste Recycling